HOD101s/XMeme/README.md

 #### <u>Logging</u>

 Added event logging into mongo that logs every action taken on the api.
 From posting, editing to commenting everything is logged.
+Data is fed from the **dao.py Database Access Operations Class** in api.
 Example:

 ```json
 {'_id': ObjectId('60200ed6e515fe1b326c7d8b'),